Research

 (2021) Grand Canyon, AZ

-My current research (advised by Dr. Eric Lindsey) focuses on studying interseismic deformation using InSAR and GNSS with models.
+My current research (advised by Dr. Eric Lindsey) focuses on understanding interseismic deformation using geodetic observations (e.g., InSAR and GNSS) and models.
 I'm also working to expand my research on the initiation and characterizing of mass wasting (e.g. debris flow and landslides) primarily in the southwest of the US using models and remote and field observations.

-I'm currently searching for post-doc positions starting in 2025!
+I'm currently searching for a post-doc position starting in Fall 2025!

 For my master's research (advised by Dr. Eileen Evans), I worked on understanding the crustal deformation caused by plate motion in the Pacific Northwest using computational modeling called block models.
 For my undergraduate research, I analyzed the coseismic deformation of the 2018 Papua New Guinea earthquake using the sub-pixel offset method (advised by Dr. Mong-Han Huang).